 - Territoriality: Sometimes dogs growl when they feel the need to defend their territory—think of the mailman approaching the door.
 When the dog sees someone who it believes doesn't belong on the property, it wants to let them know that they're overstepping their boundaries.
 Dog growling in this instance means, "Hey, you don't belong here, and I'm willing to protect my people and property!"

 - Pain: Dog growling may also occur due to the pain of an injury or illness.
 There is usually a combination of things going on here.
 First, there is the unexplained pain going on in their bodies.
-Very often this is followed by veterinarians poking and prodding.
-This means on top of the pain, dogs are experiencing a great deal of confusion.
-The dog may associate the people trying to help it with the pain and fear.
+Very often, this is followed by concerned people poking, prodding, and trying to move them.
+This means on top of the pain, dogs are experiencing a great deal of confusion about what is happening.
+The dog may anticipate that the people trying to help it will cause more pain and react unexpectedly, even with people it usually trusts.
 In this case, a growl usually means, "I'm in pain and afraid, and you need to stop hurting me."

 If you consider the context, you may be able to better deal with a growling dog.
 However, do not put yourself in harm's way, especially if the dog is not your own.
 You may decide to consult a dog trainer or behaviorist if your dog's growling turns to snapping or biting.